-Operation of the Door Controls (see page 18)
+Operation of the Door Controls (see page 21) (all may not be included with your model)

-Press the lighted push button to open or close the
+Press the lighted push button to open or close the door.
 Press again to reverse the door during the closing cycle or to stop the door while it's opening.